49 Beard Styles And Facial Hair Types – Definitive Guide For Men

 The original look: While similar to the handlebar, the English mustache features a narrow mustache that spreads outward from the center of the upper lip.
 Long whisker tips are slightly raised with wax to force them to subtly pop away from the lip area.

 It’s important to understand that this procedure does not mean they end up being curled.
 To finish the look any facial hair is shaven past the corner of the mouth.
+This mustache style has been worn and is famously attributed to Sir Arthur, Conan Doyle, and Vincent Price.

 15. Franz Josef